-Since 1985, the Mazza-Smith Dance, Inc. has provided quality instruction throughout the Jacksonville area.
+Since 1985, Mazza-Smith Dance has provided quality instruction throughout the Jacksonville area.

-Our Satellite programs are held throughout the greater Jacksonville area and St Johns County.
+Our Satellite programs are held throughout the greater Jacksonville area.

 We are proud to provide quality dance education in a positive learning environment.
-While our classes are exciting and edgy we remain consistent with classical dance techniques.
-We are the only dance studio in our area to accept dancers as young as 18 months old.
+While our classes are exciting and interactive, we remain consistent with classical dance techniques.

 Our program is designed to make dance a very special experience – fun and educational.
 Our emphasis is on our relationships and character building as well as rhythm and movement.
 We offer the opportunity for our students ages 18 months and up to gain confidence and learn valuable life skills such as teamwork, respect for others, self-expression, music appreciation and the exciting art of dance.